 Best Budget: KastKing Perigee II Fishing Rod

-The KastKing Perigee II Fishing Rod is choice for those in search of a bargain.
-It’s one of the best priced bass fishing rods on Amazon, yet boasts such good quality that many reviewers claim there is little difference between this rod and their $200+ rods.
+The KastKing Perigee II Fishing Rod is the choice for those in search of a bargain.
+It’s one of the best priced bass fishing rods online, yet boasts such good quality that many reviewers claim there is little difference between this rod and their $200+ rods.
 It comes in many different models, allowing you to select the best one for your chosen fishing technique.
 There are casting and spinning rods in 6’7”, 7’1” and 7’4” lengths, in addition to seven-foot two-piece casting or spinning rods that come with two tips rated to different powers.

 All models pair a versatile medium, medium light or medium heavy power rating with a fast action.
 The blanks are made from 24-ton carbon fiber for excellent strength and durability, while other notable features include Fuji O-ring line guides, an EVA grip and a safety-conscious hook keeper.
 The ergonomic reel seat is crafted from high-strength graphite.